macrodatalab/bosh/README.md

 BigObject service provides storage and analytic computation for your data.
-These feature endpoints are made available through BigObject query language, **boql**.
-The language are divided into two feature sets, with a single admin control for list and get metadata opertions.
+These feature endpoints are made available through BigObject query language, The language are divided into two feature sets, with a single admin control for list and get metadata opertions.

 Refer to the full documentation [here](https://docs.bigobject.io/)